Vincent Trocheck: Florida Panthers (2013–2020)

 Trocheck with the San Antonio Rampage in 2013.

-After finishing the 2012–13 season with the Whalers, Trocheck attended the Florida Panther's 2013 training camp.
-However, he was re-assigned to the Panthers American Hockey League (AHL) affiliate, the San Antonio Rampage, on September 25.
+After finishing the 2012–13 season with the Whalers, Trocheck attended the Florida Panthers' 2013 training camp.
+However, he was reassigned to the Panthers American Hockey League (AHL) affiliate, the San Antonio Rampage, on September 25.
 He recorded his first professional point, an assist, on October 4 against the Chicago Wolves.
-Later that month, he scored his first two professional goals within six minutes of each other in a win over the Wolves on October 13.
-Trocheck quickly recorded nine goals and nine assists through his first 19 professional games with the Rampage.
+He scored his first two professional goals within six minutes of each other in a win over the Wolves on October 13.
+Trocheck recorded nine goals and nine assists through his first 19 professional games with the Rampage.
 He led the team in scoring through the remainder of the year while playing alongside wingers Greg Rallo and Bobby Butler.
 Immediately following the conclusion of the NHL trade deadline, Trocheck was recalled to the NHL level on March 6, 2014.
-He made his NHL debut the following night on March 7, against the Buffalo Sabres, where he registered three shots on goal in 17:35 minutes of ice-time.
+He made his NHL debut the following night against the Buffalo Sabres, where he registered three shots on goal in 17:35 minutes of ice-time.
 He then scored his first NHL goal in his fifth NHL game against the New Jersey Devils on March 14.
 Trocheck finished the 2013–14 season with the Panthers recording five goals and three assists, while also leading all Panther forwards in ice time per game.

-Following his rookie season, Trocheck again attended the Panthers training camp before being re-assigned to the AHL to start the 2014–15 season.
+Following his rookie season, Trocheck again attended the Panthers training camp before being reassigned to the AHL to start the 2014–15 season.
 He recorded two goals and four assists through eight games with the Rampage before being recalled to the NHL on October 31, 2014.
 Trocheck spent the majority of the season with the Panthers, recording seven goals and 15 assists through 50 games.
-He was re-assigned to the Rampage on April 13, 2015, to play out the remainder of the regular season in the AHL.
+He was reassigned to the Rampage on April 13, 2015, to play out the remainder of the regular season in the AHL.